 Security deposit mortgages work in a similar way to guarantor mortgages.
 With security deposit mortgages, a friend or family member only guarantees the deposit up to a set amount.
 They will not be liable for the whole mortgage.
 Currently, there are three types of security deposit mortgages available: collateral charge, linked savings deposits, and offset savings deposits.

-Each offer people a chance to get on the property ladder more easily.
-But just as is the case with other mortgages that involve 3rd parties and family members, there are risks involved.
+Each offers people a chance to get on the property ladder more easily.
+But just as is the case with other mortgages that involve third parties and family members, there are risks involved.
 Credit ratings could be affected, and there may be limited options on the high street.

 13. Home Reach

-The Home Reach scheme allows buyers to engage in a part buy, part rent option on new builds.
+The Home Reach scheme[6] allows buyers to engage in a part buy, part rent option on new builds.
 It is similar to the Shared Ownership Scheme, it’s just not delivered through a housing association.
-It’s delivered through heylo, an organisation set up in 2014 to make housing more affordable for aspiring homeowners.
-Heylo operates in over 190 local authorities spread across England.
+It’s delivered through Heylo, an organisation set up in 2014 to make housing more affordable for aspiring homeowners.
+Heylo operates in over 200 local authorities spread across England.

-The Home Reach Scheme will allow you to buy up to 75% of a property initially, with a minimum deposit of 5%.
-Heylo will then become your landlord and grant you a lease on the property.
-Meaning, you’ll be able to live in the home as if you’ve bought it outright.
+The Home Reach Scheme will allow people to buy up to 75% of a property initially, with a minimum deposit of 5%.
+Heylo will then become the applicant’s landlord and grant them a lease on the property.
+Meaning, they’ll be able to live in the home as if they’d bought it outright.

 While the scheme can help people with limited assets to their name get on the property ladder, there are some limitations involved.
 There are income limitations of up to £90,000, and there may be rigid assessment criteria involved.
 What’s more, there are several fees involved on top of the rental costs.
 This includes reservation fees, lease management fees, and service fees.